frk-sandkake/community-science-museum/README.md

 Make a website for the new Science Museum in town.

+### Language;
-Language used; HTML and CSS, only Javascript is for hamburger menu.
+HTML and CSS, Javascript only for toggle nav menu.
+No framework allowed.

 <p align="right">(<a href="#top">back to top</a>)</p>